 I really wanted to give birth naturally.
 No pain meds, no epidural, just my body doing what it was created to do.

 I know there are women who can’t get pregnant.
 Women who can’t stay pregnant.
-I know there are women who must have emergency surgery to deliver their babies.
+I know there are women who must have unwanted c-sections to deliver their babies.
 So I knew going into labor, if I was fortunate enough to be experiencing the pain of childbirth that it was a good thing and there was no way I was going to complain about the pain.

 I don’t know the pain of infertility or the pain of miscarriage but I imagine they must be drastically worse.